 9) Put yourself to bed lovingly, tenderly and with awareness

 Take a few gentle breaths feeling you lying down in your bed.
 Let your body go, surrender.

 10) Close your eyes to be with you

 Open and close your eyes slowly, gently and with presence a few times – coming to feel the warmth of your eyelids and the spherical nature of your eyeballs – until you feel to close them the last time to simply be with you.
 Falling asleep with ourselves is very beautiful, both deeply self-honoring and healing.

-Alexandra Plane and Donna Nolan teach Yoga, Meditation and assist people in their healing via the Esoteric Healing Modalities, Massage and Yoga.
+Donna Nolan and Alexandra Plane teach Yoga, Meditation and assist people in their healing via Esoteric Therapies, Massage, Yoga and Meditation.
 Contact them at firstname.lastname@example.org